 Byzantine Fault Tolerance Explained

 Barbara Liskov and Miguel Castro introduced the BFT algorithm in the late 90s.
 It was tailored for working efficiently as asynchronous byzantine fault tolerance without any upper limit on the time of receiving a response to a concerned request.
 The practical BFT application has been developed for addressing notable issues in the existing BFT model.
-However, it is important to know the BFT model as it was created originally for understanding the practical or asynchronous BFT.
+However, it is essential to know the BFT model as it was created originally for understanding the practical or asynchronous BFT.

 The origins of the Byzantine Fault Tolerance algorithm go back to 1982 with the foundation of the Byzantine General’s Problem.
 Leslie Lamport, Marshall Pease, and Robert Shostak created the Byzantine General’s Problem and subsequently gave rise to BFT.
 The concept of BFT has a promising relationship with military tactics in a scenario where different Byzantine generals gather around an enemy city before attacking it.
 Some of the notable highlights of the Byzantine General’s Problem could help in understanding the actual work of the Byzantine Fault Tolerance consensus.